microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // @public (undocumented)
 export const pivot: (id: string) => StepNode<TableContainer<unknown>, PivotArgs>;

+// Warning: (ae-missing-release-tag) "ProfileHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface ProfileHandler {
+    // Warning: (ae-forgotten-export) The symbol "ResourceManager" needs to be exported by the entry point index.d.ts createInstance(schema: ResourceSchema | undefined, manager: ResourceManager): Promise<Resource>;
+    profile: Profile;
+}

 // Warning: (ae-missing-release-tag) "readStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public